An interpretable machine learning framework for dark matter halo formation: Halo mass predictions

 Figure~\ref{fig:violins} compares the machine learning predictions with the true halo masses of the test set particles in \textit{sim}-$1$.
 We show the distributions obtained with the predicted halo masses of particles within bins defined by their true logarithmic halo mass.
 These are shown as violin plots i.e., box plots whose shapes indicate the distribution of mass values.
 The dots represent the medians of the predicted distributions as a function of the medians within each true mass interval.
 We compare the distributions resulting from two distinct machine learning models; one trained on the density feature set and the other on the density and shear feature set.
 We find near-to-identical predicted distributions and overlapping medians across the full mass range of haloes.
 We measure the fractional change in the bias and variance (as defined in Eq.~\eqref{eq:bias} \& \eqref{eq:var}) of the distributions returned by the density+shear model relative to those of the density-only model for each mass bin; we find an average change of $8\%$ in the variance and $<1\%$ in the bias.
 We conclude that the addition of tidal shear does not provide major qualitative changes to the predicted final mass of haloes in the range $11.4 \leq \log (M/M_\odot) \leq 13.4$, thus generalizing the conclusions of \citet{LucieSmith2018} to regression over this mass range.

-We now quantify which features contain the most relevant information on final halo masses, by calculating feature importances (see Sec~\ref{sec:GBT}).
+We now quantify which features contain the most relevant information on final halo masses, by calculating feature importances (see Sec~\ref{sec:GBT}) in the density+shear model.
 Fig.~\ref{fig:imp} shows that spherical overdensities on smoothing scales $10^{13} \leq M_\mathrm{smoothing}/ \mathrm{M}_{\odot} \leq 10^{14}$ are most informative for predicting the mass of haloes in the range $11.4 \leq \log (M/M_\odot) \leq 13.4$.
-The shape of the density importances distribution as a function of smoothing mass scale is consistent with that returned by the density-only model.
+The importances of the density features in the density-only model also have a peak and a spread at similar smoothing mass scales.
 The low importance of the shear features indicates that these have very little impact on the training process of the algorithm.
 This confirms that information about the tidal shear is not useful compared to that of spherical overdensities.

+We now show that this result also holds when the algorithm is trained to infer the formation of haloes at higher redshifts.
+Fig.~\ref{fig:imp_z=2.1} shows the density and shear feature importances, for the case of training the algorithm to predict the mass of the halo to which each dark matter particle will belong at $z=2.1$.
+Similar to the $z=0$ case, the ellipticity and prolateness features have negligible importance scores, meaning that the tidal shear field contains no additional relevant information over that contained in the density features about the formation of haloes at early times.
+The density feature importances peak at smaller smoothing mass scales, i.e. $10^{12} \lesssim M_\mathrm{smoothing}/ \mathrm{M}_{\odot} \lesssim 10^{13}$, directly reflecting the fact that larger scales are still linear at $z=2.1$ and consequently, haloes of mass $M \gtrsim 4 \times 10^{13}~\mathrm{M_\odot}$ have not yet formed.

-To ensure our results capture at least as much information in the features as existing approximations, we validate the machine learning models against existing analytic approximations.
+To ensure our results capture at least as much information in the features as existing approximations, we validate the $z=0$ machine learning models against existing analytic approximations.
 We compare the accuracy of the machine learning predictions against those of analytic theories which also provide final halo mass predictions based on the same initial conditions information.
 We expect the machine learning algorithm to perform (at least) as well as analytic models.
 If this was not the case, it would indicate that the features contain relevant information which the algorithm fails to learn, which would in turn invalidate our conclusions.
 The results are shown in Appendix~\ref{sec:PS_ST_theory}; analytic and machine learning based models yield qualitatively comparable predictions, but with smaller scatter in the predictions of the machine learning model.